 When prospects read online reviews, they’re being advised by people who they may never even meet in real life.
 Online reviews aren’t just a wishy-washy digital marketing fad – they give your business real-world credibility on a global platform.

 3. Review Sites Are an Unbiased Data Source

 Review sites are a great place to go for unbiased opinions.
 Generally, consumers want to share their honest experience with the world, and review sites themselves provide a neutral ground for consumers and businesses to come together.
-Many top review sites have measures in place so companies can’t actively remove or bury negative reviews – aiming for the absolute, unfiltered truth.
+Leading review sites (including Yell.com) have strict policies and measures in place so companies can’t actively remove or bury negative reviews – aiming for the absolute, unfiltered truth.

 The psychological power of social proof is undeniable.
 When we’re looking to take a certain course of action (e.g., making a given purchase), we base our choices on what other people do and what they appear to approve.
 It served us well as hunter-gatherers and continues to generally serve us well as we navigate 5-star ratings and descriptive reviews.

 If you’re ever stuck for inspiration in terms of your copy and overall offering, checking out some recent customer reviews can be a great source of market research.
 Looking at what nice things people had to say gives you unique insight into what you’re good at and what parts of your service mean the most to your clientele.
 Similarly, negative reviews can also teach you a thing or two, but we’ll talk more about that shortly.

 On a similar note, you can publish particularly stellar reviews verbatim in brochures, flyers, catalogues, and so on – although I’d recommend that you ask for the reviewer’s permission to do so first.